beata/watchr-watch-project/README.md

-Script to watch project's less and js files.
+Script to watch project's less and js files, which helps you to compile javascript and less files automatically.

-Javascript files would be compiled according to `build.rb` in the project javascript directory.
+Javascript files would be compiled according to the settings in `build.rb`.
-Also, Lessc's `--include-path` option could be set in `lessc.watchr`.

 # Requirement